-"Restraint" does not include momentary periods of physical restriction by direct person-to-person contact, without the aid of material or mechanical devices, accomplished with limited force and designed to: 1) prevent a student from completing an act that would result in potential physical harm to himself, herself, or another or damage to property; or 2) remove a disruptive student who is unwilling to leave the area voluntarily".
-[23 IAC 1.285(c)].
+"Physical restraint" means holding a student or otherwise restricting a student's movements.
+"Physical restraint", as permitted pursuant to this Section, includes only the use of specific, planned techniques.
+"Restraint" does not include momentary periods of physical restriction by direct person to person contact, without the aid of material or mechanical devices, accomplished with limited force and designed to prevent: a student from completing an act that would result in potential physical harm to the student or another or damage property.

 The regulations require, at a minimum, "at least eight hours of developmentally appropriate training annually" for school personnel implementing isolated time out, time out, or physical restraint [23 IAC 1.285(i)(1)].
-Developmentally-appropriate training is training that takes into consideration children's age, grade level, and disabilities.
 The annual training must include each of the following areas:

-A) crisis de-escalation;
+- A) crisis de-escalation;

 - B) restorative practices;

 - C) identifying signs of distress during physical restraint and time out;

 - D) trauma-informed practices; and

-E) behavior management practices."
+- E) behavior management practices."
 23 IAC 1.285(i)(1), amended at 44 III.
-Reg. ----- (eff.
+Reg. ---- (eff.
 4-9-20).

-"Isolated time out, time out, or physical restraint ..., shall be applied only by individuals who have received annual systematic training on less restrictive and intrusive strategies and techniques to reduce the use of isolated time out, time out, and physical restraint based on best practices and how to safely use time out and physical restraint when those alternative strategies and techniques have been tried and proven ineffective.
-This training must include all the elements described in subsection (i) (described below) and must result in the receipt of a certificate of completion or other written evidence of participation....
-An individual who applies isolated time out, time out, or physical restraint shall use only techniques in which he or she has received prior annual training, as indicated by written evidence of participation" [23 IAC 1.285(i)(3)].
+"Isolated time out, time out, or physical restraint" ..., shall be applied only by individuals who have received annual systematic training on less restrictive and intrusive strategies and techniques to reduce the use of isolated time out, time out, and physical restraint based on best practices and how to safely use time out and physical restraint when those alternative strategies and techniques have been tried and proven ineffective.
+This training must include all the elements described above and must result in the receipt of a certificate of completion or other written evidence of participation....
+An individual who applies isolated time out, time out, or physical restraint shall use only techniques in which he or she has received prior annual training, as indicated by written evidence of participation.

-Per 23 IAC 1.285(f)(1)(A-L), "In the form and manner prescribed by the State Superintendent, a written record of each event episode involving of isolated time out, time out, or physical restraint must shall be maintained in the student's temporary record...
-Each record shall include, but is not limited to, all of the following and must include the following information, per 23 IAC 1.285(f)(1)(A-L), amended at 44 III.
-Reg. ----- (eff.
-4-9-20):
+Per 23 IAC 1.285(f)(1)(A-L), "In the form and manner prescribed by the State Superintendent, a written record of each episode of isolated time out, time out, or physical restraint shall be maintained in the student's temporary record....Each record shall include, but is not limited to, all of the following: